landbuland/landbuland.github.io/_posts/2019-03-22-Homework 2 for Data Analysis.md

 ----
 ## Nonparametric Bootstrap
 Bootstrap, firstly introduced in 1979, provides a relatively simple way to calculate the standard error of the estimator just based on the sample we known.
 Actually, Bootstrap that we have discussed in class is the non-parametric one, which means it does not be involved in any theoretical derivations.
 It enjoys the advantages of being being able to finish the whole process by  computers themselves.
-Bootstrap, firstly introduced in 1979, provides a relatively simple way to calculate the standard error of the estimator just based on the sample we known.
-Actually, Bootstrap that we have discussed in class is the non-parametric one, which means it does not be involved in any theoretical derivations.
-It enjoys the advantages of being being able to finish the whole process by  computers themselves.

 Suppose we have an underlying population $$F$$ with a coefficient $$\theta$$ describing its feature and both of them are unknown.
 Also, we have a sample $$\mathbf{x} = (x_1,x_2,...,x_n)$$ comprising some individuals ($$x_i$$) generated from $$F$$.
 In statistics, we are able to estimate $$\theta$$ with the estimator $$\hat{\theta}=s(\mathbf{x})$$ through some derivations.
 The Bootstrap was introduced to measure the accuracy of $$\hat{\theta}$$.